Ansh-327/Ansh-Portfolio/README.md

 ## 💻 About Me
 I am a passionate Kotlin Android developer focused on building **clean, efficient, and user-friendly mobile apps and their UI**.
-Hands-on experience with **XML layouts, MVVM architecture, Room Database**.
+Hands-on experience with **Figma, XML layouts, MVVM architecture, Room Database**.

 I love designing apps that are **simple, intuitive, and functional**.